 Life Cycle

 Not much is known about the courtship and mating of this species.
-It likely occurs in April or May.
-In late June through July, the female lays 8-24 eggs in loose soil or leaf litter.
-These hatch in late August or September.
+It likely occurs in April or May soon after the snakes emerge from winter retreats.
+Mating may also occur in in June and possibly also in the fall.
+In late June through July, the female lays 4–24 eggs in loose soil, animal burrows, rotting lots, or decaying leaf litter.
+These hatch in late August into September, with an average incubation period of 64 days.
+Lifespan in captivity has exceeded 18 years.

 Human Connections

 Many snake species are burdened with unfair, undying myths that paint them to be much more dangerous and harmful than they are.
-This species, though it fights savagely to defend itself, is harmless.
+This species, though it fights savagely to defend itself, is ultimately harmless to people.
 The common human fear of snakes is learned at an early age.
 Education corrects our prejudice.

 Ecosystem Connections